 Are There Any Negatives To Growing Your Own Food?

-Yes, there are a few.
+Yes, there are a few drawbacks to growing your own food.
 There is a possibility of soil contamination, but you can get this checked.
 There is also a slight risk of encountering pathogens in soil, animal droppings, or on home-grown produce.

 You could possibly injure yourself gardening or meet venomous wildlife or toxic plants.
 You could also be struck by lightning!
 There is a chance you’ll lose some of your harvest to birds, bats, or pests.
 You could even have your produce stolen.
 But really, these negatives are small compared to the advantages growing food and gardening for pleasure bring.